choldgraf/choldgraf.github.io/content/2018/2018-12-05-free-labor-partners.md

    building a product off of open-source software, you should have a plan for how you'll contribute back to those communities.
 Saying that you'll open-source your code and throw it over the wall is *not enough*.

-## What could organizations do to support open communities?
+## What could organizations do now to support open communities?

 All of the steps above are fairly long-term solutions to a problem that exists right now.
 What are some things that organizations can do now in order to make sure they're perceived as more positive actors in open communities?